sitwithariadne/website/src/meditation-boundaries.md

+﻿# Philosophy

+To Relax.

-﻿# Do No Harm, and permission to stop
+### Do No Harm

-If something hurts, you have permission and are encouraged to stop.

-*Let the person reading these instructions, understand at any point, in any context, if you consider yourself *tortured* during a meditation (with a group, in a building, on a retreat, at home), you can and should end it and do something else.

-# How much pain?

-**Developed** meditaiton is the most enjoyable human experience.

-**Undeveloped** the amount of pain I would set as a boundary is hygine discomfort, i.e. as painful as brushing teeth, or taking a bath.
+Meditation can be uncomfortable, the amount of discomfort I would set as a boundary is hygine discomfort, i.e. as painful as brushing teeth, making a meal, or taking a bath.

-If it hurts more than that, you have permission and are encouraged to stop.
+If it hurts more than that, I would encourage you to stop.

-# How much time
+### How much time

 I would pick an amount you view as trivial, these are all valid picks: